For some workshops we will occasionally be using online software such as Code.org and will be making use of Google Image Search.

 To ensure that everyone feels comfortable interacting with us and others, we respectfully ask that all posts and comments on our content are positive, courteous and do not cause offence.
 We reserve the right to delete any of the following content and block users who share such content:

-• Hate speech as defined by the police and Crown Prosecution Service
+• Hate speech, within the scope of hate crime defined by the police and Crown Prosecution Service;

-We also reserve the right to screen shot content and contact police.
+We reserve the right to take screenshots of content content and contact police.

 We’ll listen.
 We’re keen to hear from you.